showermat/pbrain/README.md

 ## Usage

+Build the executable:

+    ./build.sh

-Execute the script in a file:
+Execute the script stored in a file:

     pbrain test.bf